mrezabayat/iamsorush/content/posts/how-use-cpp-raw-pointer.md

-I mostly prefer pass by pointer than by reference, both methods have the same efficiency but a pointer can be null while reference cannot.
+I mostly prefer pass by pointer than by reference, both methods have the same efficiency but a pointer can be null while a reference cannot.
 But you may want to use reference because you are not handling null in the function.